1ynxy/mesh-net/README.md

 A potential compromise comprises of a hybrid structure.
 A tree can be created, and each element of the tree can be also stored in a list for efficient information grepping.
 Duplicate data can be eliminated through the use of C++ pointers, although this can introduce problems with dangling pointers if not handled cautiously.
 A dangling pointer is a pointer which no longer point to a valid object of the appropriate type, most likely because the target object has been deleted.
 This method does introduce complexities in that a single modification of the network would require multiple operations to be correctly reflected in the data structures.

 A peer in this network structure will have to contain all of the information required for identification and connection.
-It might also contain meta-data such as the peer name.
+It might also contain meta-data such as the peer name and client version number.
 An association must be made between the socket of the peer, if the peer is a direct connection, and the unique user identification number of the peer.

     Peer {
         int uuid;				// unique user identification number